State & Payor Recognitions for Home Care

 - California (Home Health)

 Our team of experts can help you find the fastest and most effective method to get started in the process; start your journey today!

 *New licensure requirement O.R.C § 3740.01 for Home Care (skilled/medical and non-medical services)

 Accreditation for State Licensure Renewals

 Did you know that in many states, Joint Commission accreditation is accepted to meet some or all licensing renewal activities?

 Our knowledgeable and dedicated experts are ready to help you navigate the process; click below to connect with the team.

-Discount on Manchester Specialty Programs Inc. Liability Insurance
+Discount on One80 Intermediaries / Manchester Specialty Liability Insurance

-Recognized as the nation’s leading performance improvement organization, various liability insurers, such as Manchester Specialty Programs, Inc., offer discounts on coverage to Joint Commission accredited providers, where allowable by state law.
+Recognized as the nation’s leading performance improvement organization, various liability insurers, such as Manchester Specialty, offer discounts on coverage to Joint Commission accredited providers, where allowable by state law.